hirememorey/election_game/README.md

 uvicorn server:app --reload
 ```

 Then, open your web browser and navigate to `http://localhost:8000`.
-You will be greeted with a graphical interface where you can play against three AI opponents.
+You will be greeted with a terminal interface where you can play against three AI opponents.

-#### Local Play (Command Line - for debugging)

-The command-line interface is still available for quick, headless games, which can be useful for debugging the core game engine.

-*   **Human vs. 3 AI Opponents:**
-    ```bash
-    python3 cli_game.py
-    ```

 ---